supahero1/diep.io/multibox/README.md

 Then, all it takes to be able to use multibox is to run the created `.bat` or `.sh` file (for instance by double clicking on it, NOT the `server.js`!!).

+If you wish to only use the AFK feature, you absolutely do not need to do the steps mentioned above involving `server.js` and launching it.
+You don't even need `node.js` then.
+Only the `userscript.user.js` file to be a userscript in your Tampermonkey.

+# 2. Improving performance

-Additionally to the above, to not lag in game, it is **strongly recommended** that you also use [this](https://greasyfork.org/en/scripts/418966-eval-packet-overrider) and [that](https://greasyfork.org/en/scripts/420008-unlag).
+To not lag in game (both FPS and ping-wise), it is **strongly recommended** that you use [this](https://greasyfork.org/en/scripts/418966-eval-packet-overrider) and [that](https://greasyfork.org/en/scripts/420008-unlag).
 These scripts will improve the game's performance and will greatly increase the number of tanks you will be able to multibox.

 It is worth mentioning diep.io certainly runs best on Chrome (or similar chromium-based browsers like Opera or Brave) and on Windows 10.
 You will have the most pleasant experience with a good browser and a good system.
 It is **NOT** the script's fault that you experience low frame rates or high ping.

 On Windows, there is also a super neat trick to improve performance (on Chrome, I don't know how about other browsers) - reduce size of every window besides the master window (the one you will play with) (even down to 1 pixel height, the smaller the better).
 That means if you die you will first need to make the windows bigger so that's a little bit of a risk, but it should greatly increase FPS.

-# 2. Using the multibox
+# 3. Using the multibox
-If you wish to only use the AFK feature, you absolutely do not need to do the steps mentioned above involving `server.js` and launching it.
-You don't even need `node.js` then.
-Only the `userscript.user.js` file to be a userscript in your Tampermonkey.

 After launching the game, nothing abnormal is going to happen, no tutorial or anything.
 The multibox's menu will be closed by default.
 To open it, press the \` key, aka the **master key** (on most keyboards - to the left of 1, directly above TAB).
 If you do not have the key or wish to use other one, please open the userscript in your Tampermonkey and edit the 18th line: